tyler-maxwell/mtg-collection-catalog/README.md

   - Password protected
 - Card Search
   - Retrieve information on any *Magic The Gathering* card
+    - **Conditionally render card information if it is available for particular card (this is usually dependent upon card type)**
     - MVP
       - Card Image
+      - Artist
       - Name
       - Mana Cost
+      - Color Identity
       - Type and Subtype
-      - Color Identity
+      - Loyalty (if type is planeswalker)
       - Flavor Text
-      - Artist
+      - Legalities
     - Strech Goals
       - Display different printings of individual cards and associated variations in card information
   - Card information sourced from